Zenigame2/ux-ui-design/deliverables/co-design-your-home-page/README.md

 1. Divide your group into pairs and conduct a _stakeholder interview_ with your client to help determine what they need from their home page/mobile app.
-2. Based on the results of that interview, you will work together to define user personas, a backlog, and an initial design in Figma.
+2. Based on the results of that interview, you will work together to define user personas, a backlog, and an paper prototype.
 3. Using that design your partner will conduct a _user interview_ with each of your remaining group mates.
 4. Based on the results of the user interviews, your partner will suggest